day8/re-frame/README.md

 events like "clicked delete button on item 42" or "unticked the checkbox for 'send me spam'".

-These events have to "handled".
+These events have to be "handled".
 The code doing this handling might mutate app state (in `app-db`), or request more data from the server, or POST somewhere and wait for a response, etc. In fact, all these actions will ultimately result in changes to the `app-db`.

 An application will have many handlers, and collectively